The St Louis Ghetto Tour

 St Louis Hoods: South Side

-The South Side has traditionally always been predominantly white, especially west of Kingshighway Boulevard around Hampton Avenue, but there have been certain sections like Park Avenue that have been within St Louis’ urban and black community for generations.
+The South Side has traditionally always been predominantly white, especially west of Grand Boulevard and around Hampton Avenue, but there have been certain sections like Park Avenue that have been within St Louis’ urban and black community for generations.

 Park Avenue was one the first black communities of South St Louis until much of the neighborhood was demolished decades ago only leaving the 3400 block of Park Avenue, even though the neighborhood was partially rebuilt during the 1990s and 2000s.

-Further along Park Avenue, on the other side of Lafayette Park, is the most known section of the South Side hood, an area by the name of the Clinton Peabody housing complex, or The Projects, along with the former Darst Webbe housing project, which were built during the 1950s and 1960s and demolished by the 2000s.
+Further along Park Avenue, on the other side of Lafayette Park, is the most known section of the South Side, an area by the name of the Clinton Peabody housing complex, or known locally as The Projects, along with the former Darst Webbe housing project, which were built during the 1950s and 1960s and demolished by the 2000s.

-On the other side of Grand Blvd. are two separate neighborhoods the have been the heart of the South St Louis ghetto, Mcree Town, known as the Darkside, and Manchester Avenue, a once historic black community that was demolished and became home to the GIB (4300 Gibson) and 4500 Oakland.
+On the other side of Grand Blvd. are two separate neighborhoods the have been the heart of the South St Louis ghetto, Mcree Town, known as the Darkside, and Manchester Avenue, a once historic black community that was demolished and became home to the the blocks of 4300 Gibson and 4500 Oakland.

 With their close locations to downtown, St Louis University, the Botanical Gardens, and the South Side’s middle-class neighborhoods these two communities have drastically changed due to be one of St Louis’ most gentrified areas.

-South of Interstate 44 is the other side of South St Louis, a section that has been constantly growing as people from North City, as well the older communities of South City, have been relocating into the South Side’s “State Streets”, which started during the 1980s and 1990s, and now includes various St Louis gangs and ‘hoods.
+South of Interstate 44 is the other side of South St Louis, a section that has been constantly growing as people from North City, as well the older communities of South City, have been relocating into the South Side’s “State Streets”, which started during the 1980s and 1990s, and now includes various St Louis hoods.

 St Louis Hoods: North County